LEARN AND GROW TOGETHER

 On certain days of the year, the Metal Museum hosts a fun day of hands-on activities, demonstrations and kid-friendly games on the Museum grounds.
-These typically occur during the F.I.R.E. casting conference, Repair Days and Holiday Open House.
+These typically occur during the F.I.R.E. casting conference and Repair Days.
 Admission is free and the buildings and grounds are open to the public.

 Guided tours of the Metal Museum buildings and grounds are available for groups of 3 to 10 visitors as well as larger groups of over 10.
 At the end of the tour, make your own unique piece of metal art during a hands-on activity.

 Whet Thursday is a free, after-hours event series hosted by the Metal Museum.
 This event takes place on the first Thursday of the month.
 There are food trucks on site, live music, metalworking demonstrations, and yard games.
 The buildings stay open until 8PM to allow visitors to walk through the exhibitions and see artwork on display.